France and International Health Security

-The major pandemics (AIDS, tuberculosis and malaria), epidemics (influenza viruses) and emerging diseases (MERS, SRAS, Ebola, Zika and COVID-19) have reminded the international community of the importance of health security and the difficulties of ensuring it.
-They have also shown the far-reaching human, social, diplomatic and economic consequences that this type of crisis can generate.
+Major pandemics (HIV/AIDS, tuberculosis and malaria), epidemics (such as flu viruses) and emerging diseases (such as MERS-CoV, SARS, Ebola, Zika and COVID-19) have reminded the international community of the importance of health security and the difficulty in ensuring it is protected.
+They also show the extent of the consequences – human, social, diplomatic and economic – that public health crises can have.

-International health security consists of all preventive and corrective activities being conducted to make populations less vulnerable to health crises.
-It involves the prevention, surveillance, detection and evaluation of health risks as well as the definition and implementation of preparedness, alert, response and management measures of these risks with a view to improving global public health.
-International health security is closely linked to strengthening health systems since it can only be ensured if it is based on a resilient health system that is able to prevent, detect and respond to risks.
+International health security covers all activities, both preventive and corrective, carried out to reduce the vulnerability of populations to health events.
+It includes prevention, monitoring, detection and assessment of health risks, and the defining and application of preparation, alert, response and management measures for these risks with global public health in mind.
+International health security is closely linked to strengthening health systems because it is only guaranteed if it is founded on a resilient health system that is capable of preventing, detecting and responding to risks.

-Created in the early 2000s, the “One Health” concept refers to the following idea: human health and animal health are interdependent and connected to the health of ecosystems in which they live and co-exist.
+The “One Health” approach emerged in the early 2000s and refers to the idea that human health and animal health are interdependent and linked to the health of the ecosystems in which humans and animals live and co-exist.

-The past few decades have been marked by an increase in health crises.
-This highlights the close connection between human health and animal health: 60% of known human infectious diseases are of animal origin.
-This is the case of 75% of emerging human diseases, including human infections from certain avian influenza viruses, human infections from MERS-Cov, vector-borne diseases such as Zika, dengue fever and chickungunya, as well as Ebola and COVID-19.
+Recent decades have been marked by an increase in public health crises.
+This highlights the close ties between human and animal health: 60% of known infectious human diseases originate in animals.
+This is also true for 75% of emerging human diseases; for example, cases of human infection by certain bird flu viruses; human infection with MERS-CoV; vector-borne diseases (Zika, dengue fever, chikungunya); the Ebola virus disease epidemic and today, COVID-19.

-These are the reasons that the Food and Agriculture Organization of the United Nations (FAO), the World Organisation for Animal Health (OIE) and the World Health Organization (WHO) began their collaboration in 2010 on the One Health approach.
-These organizations are working together on health risk management by studying animal-human-ecosystem interactions.
-For example, environmental protection actions have been conducted and have an impact on communicable diseases.
-More generally, this approach works from every human and animal health aspect by including all pathologies that have an impact on public health and food security.
+These organizations work together on health risk management by studying the interactions between animals, humans and ecosystems.
+For example, environmental protection actions have an impact on communicable diseases.
+More generally, this approach functions across all aspects of human and animal health by encompassing all pathologies that have an impact on public health and food security.

-One of France’s global health priorities is to improve international health security in cooperation and coordination with its partners, particularly with the World Health Organization (WHO), with which it has developed a fruitful partnership.
-That is why international health security and the fight against epidemic and pandemic diseases are one of the five priorities of the 2020-2025 Framework Agreement between France and the WHO.
-While serving its term on the WHO Executive Board (May 2015-May 2018), France also strove to strengthen international health security, focusing on the implementation of the International Health Regulations (IRHs).
+International health security and the fight against epidemic and pandemic diseases are one of the five priorities of the Framework Agreement between France and WHO for the 2020-2025 period.
+During its term on the WHO Executive Board (May 2015-May 2018), France also committed to strengthening international health security, in particular through the implementation of the International Health Regulations (IHR).

-To achieve this main aim, France is focusing on three areas:
+To reach this main goal, France’s action is centred on the following three areas:

-2. Strengthening EU action in the field of international health security;
+- Strengthening the action of the European Union in international health security;

-3. Promoting the fight against emerging diseases and ensuring access to essential public health products.
+- Promoting the fight against emerging diseases and ensuring access to essential products for public health.

 The role of the International Health Regulations

-The International Health Regulations (IHRs) are a binding legal instrument that is key to protecting the global population from new and re-emerging diseases, microbial attacks and other threats to public health and health security.
+The International Health Regulations (IHR) is the only legally-binding international health security instrument.
+It is the key means of protecting the global population from new and resurgent diseases, microbial shocks and other threats to public health and health security.

-In concrete terms, with the IHRs, States commit to acquiring and maintaining a minimum number of operational capacities for detecting, alerting and responding to risks.
-These capacities are needed so that a State can respond to a public health emergency and prevent its spread to other countries.
+Concretely, through IHR, States commit to acquiring and maintaining a minimal set of operational capacities to detect, alert and respond to risks.
+These capacities are essential so that a State may respond to a public health emergency and avoid spread to other countries.

-France supports comprehensive implementation of IHRs, which were adopted in 2005 by 196 States Parties and entered into force in 2007.
-However today, only one-third of IHR States Parties adhere to them and have the capacities required for preventing, detecting and responding to a large-scale health risk.
+France supports the full application of IHR, adopted in 2005 by 196 States Parties, and which entered into force in 2007.
+However, today, just one third of States Parties to the IHR comply with them and have the necessary capacities to prevent, detect and respond to a large-scale public health risk.

-To ensure international health security sustainably, IHRs must be implemented effectively and this implementation must be verified.
-France supported the design of a new monitoring and evaluation framework for implementing IHRs.
-It has helped launch the framework by having its experts participate in evaluation missions organized by WHO at the request of countries.
+To ensure that international health security is long-term and sustainable, the implementation of the IHR must be effective and verified.
+France supported the development of a new monitoring and evaluation framework for the implementation of the IHR.
+It helps implement this framework, in particular by mobilizing its experts to take part in the evaluating missions organized by WHO, at countries’ request.

-It provides active support to international multilateral institutions that are mobilizing their expertise and their financial contribution in close collaboration and coordination with the WHO.
+Faced with the COVID-19 pandemic, France contributes to the international response through its direct development assistance and its support to multilateral institutions.
+It provides active support to multilateral international institutions that use their expertise and financial capacity in close collaboration and under the coordination of WHO.

-On 16 April, the President of the French Republic held a conference call with the heads of the main international organizations concerned with global health, which are active in the response to COVID-19 (WHO, Global Fund, UNITAID, GAVI, CEPI, Wellcome Trust, Bill & Melinda Gates Foundation, World Bank, Medicines Patent Pool, and Françoise Barré-Sinoussi, Chair of the Analysis, Research and Expert Committee) to step up international coordination with WHO and build a multilateral initiative.
+On 16 April 2020, the President of the French Republic held a conference call with the heads of the main international organizations concerned with global public health, which are active in the response to COVID-19 (WHO, Global Fund, UNITAID, GAVI, CEPI, Wellcome Trust, Bill & Melinda Gates Foundation, World Bank and the Medicines Patent Pool) and with Françoise Barré-Sinoussi, Chair of the Analysis, Research and Expert Committee, to step up international coordination with WHO and build a multilateral initiative.
 The participants agreed on the need for a coordinated, comprehensive initiative, focusing on both efficiency and equity.